-It’s hard to believe that the holiday season is already upon us and the year will be coming to a close soon!
-Now is a great time to make some end of season tax moves to help lower your tax bill and increase your tax refund come tax time.
-Once the year ends, so do most of your opportunities to reduce your 2016 taxes.
+It’s hard to believe that we are almost in the last quarter of the year!
+With the year coming to an end, now is a great time to make some easy and smart tax moves to help lower your tax bill and increase your tax refund come tax time.
+Once the year ends, so do most of your opportunities to reduce your 2017 taxes.

 1. Get organized.
 Sooner rather than later!
 It’s never too early to gather receipts for tax deductible expenses and sources of income.
 Doing it now will help you ensure you’re not forgetting anything significant and help you see a better snapshot of your finances ahead of the new year.